 As someone living with thyroid cancer, she is passionate about sharing knowledge and resources to guide others with thyroid issues to advocate for themselves and live fully, consciously and with joy.

-Her work for Thyroid Transitions can be found across facebookinstagram and the website.
+Her work for Thyroid Transitions can be found across facebook and instagram.

 You can click on the hyperlinks in the above post to learn more and see references to information given.